anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 2. Storage buckets for code, datasets, and for use with the services
 3. BigQuery dataset
 4. Managed Airflow Serverless
-5. User Managed Service Account
+5. User Managed Service Account (UMSA)
-6. Requisite IAM permissions
+6. Requisite IAM permissions for the UMSA and yourself*
 7. Copy of code, data, etc into buckets
 8. Import of Airflow DAG
 9. Configuration of Airflow variables

+*IAM permissions for yourself in case you want to go the console route instead of programmatic.

 <hr>